apetkau/microbial-informatics-2014/labs/mst/README.md

     ![lab1-isolate.jpg](images/lab1-isolate.jpg)

+    Click **Next** to continue.

 4. Click on **Browse...** and find the file *lab1-snp-strains.tsv*.
-This file contains a mapping of the sequence types (in column *ST*) to strain ids.
+This file contains a mapping of the sequence types (in column *ST*) to strain IDs and other information.
 Please make sure that the **Key** drop down menu is set to *ST* to indicate that this column contains the sequence types.
 Click **Finish** to finish loading the data.
 The file that was loaded looks similar to below.

     ```
-    ST  Strain
+    ST      Strain        Location   Year    NCBI Accession
-    1   2010EL-1786
+    1       2010EL-1786   Haiti      2010    NC_016445.1,NC_016446.1
-    2   2010EL-1749
+    2       2010EL-1749   Cameroon   2010    SRR773655
-    3   2010EL-1796
+    3       2010EL-1796   Haiti      2010    SRR771582
     ```

 ### Step 2: Examine Data